 Usually, fresh lemongrass is sold in groupings of three to four stalks, secured with an elastic band.
 Stalks are approximately 1 foot long (or more).
 When purchasing lemongrass, look for firm stalks—not soft or rubbery, which means it's too old.
 Lower stalk should be pale yellow (almost white) in color, while upper stalks are green.
 Do not purchase it if outer leaves are crusty or brown.

-Growing Your Own
+Growing Your Own Lemongrass

-If you would like to try growing your own lemongrass, simply buy a few stalks from the store and place the bulb end in water.
+Buy a few stalks from the store and place the bulb end in water.
 Allow it to soak until roots form (this may take anywhere from two weeks to a month).
 Once your lemongrass has developed roots 1/2 inch to 1 inch long, plant it in your garden or in a pot with lots of rich soil.
 Lemongrass likes sun and warm temperatures, so if you choose to keep it indoors as a houseplant, be sure to give it a south-facing window.
 Lemongrass makes a beautiful houseplant or ornamental garden plant that you can also use in your cooking.